s7nfo/Cirron/README.md

 Cirron measures a piece of Python code and report back several performance counters: CPU instruction count, branch misses, page faults and time spent measuring.
 It uses the Linux perf events interface or @ibireme's [KPC demo](https://gist.github.com/ibireme/173517c208c7dc333ba962c1f0d67d12) on OSX.

+It can also trace syscalls using `strace`, Linux only!

 ## Prerequisites

 - Linux with perf events support / Apple ARM OSX